mravanelli/pytorch-kaldi/README.md

 If you use this code or part of it, please cite the following paper:

-*M. Ravanelli, T. Parcollet, Y. Bengio, "The PyTorch-Kaldi Speech Recognition Toolkit", [ArxIv]*
+*M. Ravanelli, T. Parcollet, Y. Bengio, "The PyTorch-Kaldi Speech Recognition Toolkit", [arXiv](https://arxiv.org/abs/1811.07453)*

 ## Table of Contents
 * [Introduction](#introduction)